 I’ve worked in creative fields for many years.
 I love to build physical systems using circuits & software, which sense and respond to our relationship with a physical world.
 I focus on ensuring that hardware devices integrate with everyday objects seamlessly.

-I am an Interaction Design Lecturer at the Innovation School (Glasgow School of Art).
-I was awarded a 4 year scholarship from EPSRC to complete a PhD in Media & Arts Technology, Queen Mary University of London.
+I am an Instructor of Computer Science at Dalhousie University in beautiful Nova Scotia.
+Previously, I was an Interaction Design Lecturer at the Innovation School (Glasgow School of Art).
+I was awarded a 4-year scholarship from EPSRC to complete a PhD in Media & Arts Technology, Queen Mary University of London.
 My research has focused on forgetfulness, embedded systems and HCI.

 Using an experience-centred approach, I created object-based memory aids that emerged as a result of investigating the design processes for smart objects.